The Happiness Monitor- Happiness & Mental Health

 METHODOLOGY

-The survey was conducted with 1,500 Canadian residents from June 26 t0 30, 2020.
+The survey was conducted with 2,912 Canadian adults from November 16 to 24, 2020.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.